 As soon as I had regrown all the hair I previously ripped off in utter frustration, I found the bug quite fascinating.
 To avoid the problem, you might try something like this:

-Sure, software development is supposed to be hard and all, but these kinds of weird bugs are just insane.
 If you’re feeling adventurous, switch your browser to Turkish and see what happens with your code.
 You might not like the result but it sure is an eye-opener on the importance of software internationalization and the need for defensive coding.